Xilinx/VMC_Help/AIE/IFFT/README.md

 * **Round convergent to even:** Round halfway towards nearest even number.
 * **Round convergent to odd:** Round halfway towards nearest odd number.

-No rounding is performed on the **Floor** or **Ceiling** modes.
-Other modes round to the nearest integer.
+These modes round to the nearest integer.
 They differ only in how they round for values that are exactly between two integers.

 #### Saturation mode